 While the scope of musical presentations is universal, the Chorus emphasizes the dissemination, development and nurturing of Puerto Rican and Hispanic music and composers, utilizing an international repertoire of varied styles and languages.

 The Chorus performs extensively throughout the New York metropolitan area, including Carnegie Hall, and has collaborated with the Bronx Arts Ensemble Orchestra on numerous occasions.
-The Chorus has received numerous awards and is widely praised.
+The Chorus has received multiple awards and is widely praised.
 [Click here to see Latin ACE Awards Letter]

 Annual Poetry Series

 Under the direction of Dr. Myrna Nieves, the Poetry Series was inaugurated in 1988 and is held four times a year.
-The College sponsors poetry readings by prominent Puerto Rican and Latino poets and writers, followed by discussion with invited critics.
+The College sponsors poetry readings by prominent Puerto Rican and Latino poets and writers, followed by a discussion with invited critics.

 Students and community members are encouraged to participate in this series that promotes Puerto Rican and Latino literature and cultural heritage.

 Boricua College has institutionalized the Annual Puerto Rican Craft Fair, celebrated during the month of November at the Brooklyn Campus.